Find your local bureau

 • requiring you to dress in a certain way, for example, requiring all women to wear a short skirt.
 This would not be acceptable for women of several different religions

 • requiring you not to wear sacred items.
-For example, if you were required, as a Sikh man, to remove your kara (symbolic bracelet)
+For example, a Sikh man might be required to remove their kara (symbolic bracelet).
+However, if the employer can justify this on health and safety grounds, this wouldn't count as discrimination

 • making you work at times that you cannot work because of your religion